taboola/goreplay/README.md

   -output-http-url-regexp=: A regexp to match requests against.
 Anything else will be dropped:
     gor --input-raw :8080 --output-http staging.com --output-http-url-regexp ^www.

+  -output-http-workers=10: Number of http output workers desired.
+Enter -1 for dynamic worker scaling.
+Gor will add http workers if its work queue starts getting too full and kill them .

+  -output-http-stats=false: If set to `true` it gives out queuing stats for the HTTP output every 5 seconds in the form latest,mean,max,count,count/second.

   -output-tcp=[]: Used for internal communication between Gor instances.
 Example:
     # Listen for requests on 80 port and forward them to other Gor instance on 28020 port
     gor --input-raw :80 --output-tcp replay.local:28020

+  -output-tcp-stats=false: If set to `true` it gives out queuing stats for the TCP output every 5 seconds in the form latest,mean,max,count,count/second.

   -split-output=false: By default each output gets same traffic.
 If set to `true` it splits traffic equally among all outputs.

-  -stats=false: If set to `true` it gives out queuing stats for the HTTP output and TCP listener every 5 seconds in the form latest,mean,max,count,count/second.
 ```

 ## Building from source